Elastic Shape Analysis of Movement Data: Shape-based Functional Data Analysis

 Aligning points across functions is often referred to as \textit{registration}.
 Many conventional Functional Data Analysis (FDA) techniques rely on the $\mathbb{L}^2$ norm, which simplifies computations into point-wise evaluations.
 While point-wise computations involve \textit{vertical registration}, other methods focus on the \textit{shape} of functions. $L^2$-based methods present well-known challenges, as detailed in \cite{marron.2015.statscience}. \textit{Elastic shape analysis}, as proposed in \citet{srivastava.2011.arxiv, tucker-wu-srivastava:2013}, uses the warp-invariant Fisher-Rao metric to overcome the limitations of conventional $\mathbb{L}^2$-based alignment techniques.
 This framework dates back to such seminal work as \citet{younes.1998.computable} and is the first to enable fully automatic (meaning that no manual tuning is needed) shape-based registration.
-For each curve, the elastic shape analysis method computes the warp needed to align its peaks to a template mean curve, known as the Karcher mean.
-The Karcher mean is the curve that lies in the ``center" of all the warped curves, and it minimizes the total distance (under the Fisher-Rao metric) between itself and all the aligned curves.
+For each curve, the elastic shape analysis method computes the warping function needed to align its peaks to a template mean curve, known as the Karcher mean.
+The Karcher mean is the curve that lies in the ``center" of all the warped curves, meaning it minimizes the total distance (under the Fisher-Rao metric) between itself and all the aligned curves.

-The key idea of this method is to define an equivalence relation between curves. \textit{Amplitude} (or called \textit{shape} in \citet{srivastava.2011.arxiv,wu.2024.test}) of the data objects are equivalence classes.
-Two curves $f_1(x)$ and $f_2(x)$ are called equivalent, $f_1 \sim f_2$, if there exists a warping function $\gamma$ such that $f_1(\gamma(x))=f_1\circ\gamma(x)=f_2(x).$ Then, the set of all warps of a function $f$, given by is the amplitude equivalence class.
+The key idea of this method is to define an equivalence relation between curves.
+Two curves $f_1(x)$ and $f_2(x)$ are called equivalent, $f_1 \sim f_2$, if there exists a warping function $\gamma$ such that $f_1(\gamma(x))=f_1\circ\gamma(x)=f_2(x).$ Then, the set of all warps of a function $f$, given by is an equivalence class and defines the amplitude ( called \textit{shape} in \citet{srivastava.2011.arxiv,wu.2024.test}) of $f$.